-If this was true in 1936 how much more true is it today?
+"It is a consequence of the closer connection between the nations of the world (which has been partly brought about by the modern revolutions in communication) and of the recognition by the nations of a common interest in many matters affecting the social welfare of their peoples and of the necessity of co-operation among them in dealing with such matters, that it is no longer possible to assert that there is any subject matter which must necessarily be excluded from the list of possible subjects of international negotiation, international dispute of this was true in 1936 how much more true is it today?
 Not only have the revolutions in communication proceeded apace to reduce distance and to enhance the numerous features of the global village.
-We have, since 1936, seen the destruction during the Second World War, the terrible evidence of organised inhumanity during the Holocaust, the post-War dismantlement of the colonial empires, the growth of the United Nations Organisation and numerous international and regional agencies, the advent of the special peril of nuclear fission and the urgent necessity of arms control over weapons of every kind.
+We have, since 1936, seen the destruction during the Second World War, the terrible evidence of organised inhumanity during the Holocaust, the post-War dismantlement of the colonial empires, the growth of the United Nations Organisation and numerous international and regional agencies, the advent of the special peril of nuclear fission, the urgent necessity of arms control over weapons of every kind and now the end of the Cold War and dismantlement of the Soviet Empire.
 The wrongs of racial discrimination, apartheid and other forms of discrimination against people on the basis of immutable characteristics endanger the harmony of the international community.
 They also do offence to individual human rights.
 They are therefore of legitimate concern of all civilized people.
 That includes judges.
 Judges must do their part, in a creative but proper way, to push forward the gradual process of internationalisation which the developments just mentioned clearly necessitate.
 This is scarcely likely to imperil the sovereignty of nations and the legitimate diversity of communities and cultures throughout the world.
-But it is likely to enhance, in appropriate areas, the common approach of judges in many lands to problems having an international character.
-Human rights represent one such field of endeavour.
-This is so because many cases coming before courts in every country raise questions of human rights.
+But it is likely to enhance, in appropriate areas, the common approach of judges in many lands to problems having an international character. rights represent one such field of endeavour.
+This is so because many cases coming before courts in every country taise basic questions of human rights.
 They are therefore the legitimate concern of lawyers and judges.